directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Script source code - list of functions

-The source code of the script is organized into several functions (but there is a lot of space for refactoring and improvements)
+The source code of the script is organized into several functions.
+In this section, I will define what each does so you can explore and expand it.

 `writelog` - utility function to write to the spreadsheet log entry